jakobcornell/dubois-traffic-puzzle/README.md

 A traffic puzzle game inspired by Rush Hour, for use by the Dubois Project

+## Level format

+The level format of the original game by Camil Staps, et al. is still supported.
+Because SdbNavigator completely fails to support newlines in attribute values, the level parser is no longer line-based, so any whitespace can be used for any separator in level maps.
+(Newlines may still be used in maps, but any update to the corresponding record from SdbNavigator will replace them with spaces.)
+Semicolons are also allowed as separators in hopes that they can be used to make level maps more readable in SdbNavigator.
+The parsing is done in the `BoardLoader` class.

+[An issue](https://github.com/Reggino/SdbNavigator/issues/19) addressing newline handling has been opened on SdbNavigator's GitHub repository, so keep an eye on that if you're interested in newline support.

 ## Debugging

 The app logs stacktraces where I expect interesting errors to occur.
 If users get messages like "An unexpected error occurred", they should be able to access the corresponding stacktrace by dumping logs through `adb`: